google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   required signature algorithm is one of the log's parameters.

 If the TLS client does not have the corresponding log's parameters, it cannot attempt to validate the SCT.
-When evaluating compliance
+When evaluating compliance (see
-{{evaluating_compliance}}, the TLS client will consider only those SCTs that it was able to validate.
+{{evaluating_compliance}}), the TLS client will consider only those SCTs that it was able to validate.

 Note that SCT validation is not a substitute for the normal validation of the